Three feet from gold…

 What most people don’t realize is that they quit RIGHT BEFORE they would have made it big.
 They quit three feet from gold.

 You see, no matter what you want to accomplish in life, you must pay a price to achieve it.
+Success never goes on sale.
+You must pay the full price.
 You will be tested.
 These tests are designed to test your commitment and develop you into the person you need to become.

 Most of us don’t see it that way.
 Instead, we think of these hardships as proof that what we are doing isn’t working.
 So we quit.
 Had we stuck it out just a little bit longer, we would have made it big and accomplished our goals.